Institute of Applied Physics

 Non-destructive testing methods developed at the institute:

-- Capillary control method;
+- Capillary testing;

-- Methods of magnetic thickness measurement of coatings;
+- Magnetic thickness measurement of coatings;

-- Thermopower method;
+- Thermoelectric power method;

-- Methods of image reconstruction in x-ray tomography.
+- Image reconstruction methods in X-ray tomography.

 - Technical diagnostics of objects.